 Drafting a Will

-Have you considered what will happen to your assets when you are no longer around and how these assets will be distributed among your loved ones?
-Momentum’s Estate Administration services gives you complete peace of mind that your estate will be administered in accordance with your last wishes as contained in your Will.
+Do you worry about what will happen to your assets when you are no longer around and how long it will take for these assets to be distributed, and to who among your loved ones?

 - Draft your Will in accordance with your wishes.